Convex-Dev/design/cad/002_values/README.md

 This ensures that we can offer better than `O(n)` performance bounds for reads and updates of immutable structures (i.e. avoiding copy-on-write costs).
 Typically these costs should be either `O(1)` or `O(log n)` for most operations.

 This also ensures that Peers can safely store multiple versions of large data structures with minor changes while only incurring storage requirements that scale with the size of the changes.
-This is particularly important for Beliefs and Block Orderings, which may grow very large over time.
+This is particularly important for Beliefs and their constituent Block Orderings, which may grow very large over time.

 ### Canonical Encoding